m4hdyar/Uni-Event-Finder-Backend/Detail.md

 ## Introduction

-For convenience, we use a Postman collection to test our API endpointd as we build our project, and VS code as editor.
+For convenience, we use a Postman collection to test our API endpoints as we build our project, and VS code as editor.

 ## Endpoints